richardbiely/gaia-ecs/README.md

 >**NOTE:**<br/>Iterating over components not present in the query is not supported and results in asserts and undefined behavior.
 This is done to prevent various logic errors which might sneak in otherwise.

 ### Iterator
-Iteration using the iterator gives you even more expresive power and also opens doors for new kinds of optimizations.
-Iterator are an abstraction above chunk which is responsible for holding entities and components.
+Iteration using the iterator gives you even more expressive power and also opens doors for new kinds of optimizations.
+Iterator is an abstraction above archetype chunks responsible for holding entities and components.

 ```cpp
 ecs::Query q = w.CreateQuery();